PosInformatique/PosInformatique.Azure.Communication.UI.Blazor/docs/Components/CallComposite.md

         MicrophoneOn = true,
     };

-    await this.callComposite!.JoinCallAsync(options);
+    await this.callAdapter!.JoinCallAsync(options);
 }
 ```

 ### Events
-You can subsribe to the following events:
+You can subsribe to the following asynchronous events using a standard delegate method:
 - `OnCallEnded`: Occurs then the call is ended.
 - `OnParticipantJoined`: Occurs when a participant join the call.
 - `OnParticipantLeft`: Occurs when a participant leave the call.

+### Dispose the resources
+It is recommanded to implement the `IAsyncDisposable` method in the class which create
+and manage the `CallAdapter` instance.